vLeov/php-chess/docs/board.md

 `Chess\Board` is a chessboard representation that allows to play chess in Portable Game Notation (PGN) format.
-But not only that, it is the cornerstone to create multiple features: FEN string processing, ASCII representation, PNG image creation, position evaluation, etc.

-Let's look at the methods available through the following example.
+But not only that, it is the cornerstone to create multiple features: FEN string processing, ASCII representation, PNG image creation, position evaluation, etc. Let's look at the methods available through the following example.
+For further information please check out the tests in [tests/unit/BoardTest.php](https://github.com/chesslablab/php-chess/blob/master/tests/unit/BoardTest.php).

 ```php
 use Chess\Board;